swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 Additionally, introducing this syntax would introduce an inconsistency with raw string literal syntax, as `#/.../#` on its own would not treat backslashes as literal, unlike `#"..."#`.
 If raw regex syntax were implemented, it would start at `##/.../##`.
 With raw strings, escape sequences must use the same number of `#`s as the delimiter, e.g `#"\#n"#` for a newline.
 However for raw regex literals it would be one fewer `#` than the delimiter e.g `##/\#n/##`.

-## Future Directions

-**TODO: What do we want to say here?
-Talk about raw and multiline?
-Don't really have a good option for the latter tho**

-## Alternatives Considered

 ### Prefixed quote `re'...'`

 We could choose to use `re'...'` delimiters, for example: